ultraq/thymeleaf-layout-dialect/README.md

 	  </body>
 	</html>

-The `layout:decorator` in the `<html>` tag of the content page says which decorator page to apply this this content page.
-Also, the content page defines both the `content` and `custom-footer` fragments.
+The `layout:decorator` in the `<html>` tag says which decorator page to apply to this content page.
+Also, the content page defines its own title and a script, as well as both the `content` and `custom-footer` fragments.
 The `custom-footer` fragment is within a `<footer>` element, which isn't really necessary, but might be handy if you wish to do static templating of the content page which is one of the reasons one uses Thymeleaf in the first place :)  Anyway, once you tell Thymeleaf to process `Content1.html`, the resulting page will looks like this:

+	<!DOCTYPE html>
 	<html xmlns="http://www.w3.org/1999/xhtml">
 	  <head>
 	    <title>Content page 1</title>